Adapting Self-Supervised Speech Representations for Cross-lingual Dysarthria Detection in Parkinson's Disease: Introduction

-The contributions of this work are threefold: \begin{itemize} \item We show that self-supervised speech representations encode language-dependent structure that can confound cross-lingual dysarthria detection, even for DDK tasks. \item We introduce a simple centroid-based language shift that performs adaptation directly in representation space without retraining the speech model. \item We demonstrate that this representation-level adaptation improves cross-lingual dysarthria detection across Czech, German, and Spanish PD speech datasets. \end{itemize}
+The contributions of this work are threefold: \begin{itemize} \item We show that language-dependent structure in DDK representations can confound cross-lingual dysarthria detection. \item We introduce a simple centroid-based LS that performs adaptation directly in representation space without retraining the speech model. \item We demonstrate that this representation-level adaptation improves cross-lingual dysarthria detection across Czech, German, and Spanish PD speech datasets. \end{itemize}